Noticeboard

 How to see all the information in your GP health record

-When you view your GP health record online, you should be able to see any information that was added recently.
+When you view your GP health record online, you should be able to see any information that was added recently, this is prospective access to your medical record.

 View your GP health record - NHS (www.nhs.uk)